 Carol H. Pontzer, Ph.D.

-As a program officer at NCCAM, Carol Pontzer, Ph.D., oversees a portfolio of grants on complementary health practices intended to modulate immunity.
+As a program director at NCCAM, Carol Pontzer, Ph.D., oversees a portfolio of grants on complementary health practices intended to modulate immunity.
 This includes mitigation of symptoms, such as inflammation, and use of natural product interventions in diseases such as asthma/allergy and arthritis.
 She is a basic scientist with expertise in immunological, genomic, and proteomic methodologies.

 Dr. Pontzer joined NCCAM in 2002 and served as a scientific review officer prior to her current position in the program.
 Before joining NCCAM, Dr. Pontzer worked at the Department of Cell Biology and Molecular Genetics at the University of Maryland, College Park.
 There she worked on the structure/function relationship of immune modifiers, creating a panel of type I interferons with mutations that altered receptor binding, JAK/STAT signaling, and subsequent activity and toxicity.